 Why Trust GearLab

 We chose Clark Tate as our lead tester, assisted by GearLab Review Editor Ross Patton, to dive into the world of digital voice recorders.
 Clark is a freelance podcast producer and journalist who graduated from the audio track of the Salt Institute for Documentary Studies at the Maine College of Art & Design.
 Clark has worked extensively with the Zoom H5 and Zoom F3 for her podcasting projects.
-In addition to her background in audio work, Clark has tested or edited hundreds of reviews at GearLab, from mountain bikes to the best blood pressure monitors.
+In addition to her background in audio work, Clark has tested or edited hundreds of reviews at GearLab, from mountain bikes to blood pressure monitors.
 Ross has tested hundreds of tech products during his tenure with GearLab, from headsets to drones.
 Aside from the time he's spent in the lab, Ross grew up with a music studio in his house and has been immersed in the audio world his entire life.

 We tested these recordings in a variety of settings.